goodbyekansas/nedryland/docs/src/languages/rust/components.md

 The targets for this component can be build in the following ways:
 - `nix-build -A componentName` builds both for wasi and windows.
-- `nix-build -A componentName.package` builds the default target which is windows in this case.
 - `nix-build -A componentName.windows` builds windows.
 - `nix-build -A componentName.wasi` builds wasi.
+- `nix-build -A componentName.package` builds the package for the target platform.
+Since `defaultTarget` is set to `windows` the `package` attribute won't exist in this particular case.

 You can share dependencies between platforms or have completely different dependencies too.
 Cross targets will not automatically get the
 `buildInputs` from the default target.
 In this example the crossTarget takes the dependencies from the default target and combines it with